Pre-Press Music Australia (PPMA®)

 Your consent and how we handle your personal information

-You consent to PPMA® collecting, handling, using and disclosing your personal information in accordance with this privacy statement, as it may change from time-to-time, and as permitted by any law.
+By engaging with this website, you consent to PPMA® collecting, handling, using and disclosing your personal information in accordance with this privacy statement, as it may change from time-to-time, and as permitted by any law.

 From time-to-time we may require your consent to collect, handle, use, and disclose your personal information in order to continue to provide you the products, services or benefits you have requested or you have already purchased.
 Your consent can be express or implied.

 Your implied consent is taken when PPMA® can reasonably conclude by some action you take, for example when you provide us with personal information that we have not specifically requested.
-However, we specifically request that you do not provide your credit or debit card details to PPMA® via email as that is not a secure form of communication and PPMA will not accept responsibility for any loss you may incur from doing so.
+However, we specifically request that you do not provide your credit or debit card details to PPMA® via email as that is not always a secure form of communication and PPMA will not accept responsibility for any loss you may incur from doing so.
 If you happen to accidentally send your credit card or debit card details via email to PPMA® and we become aware of it, we will immediately delete the email and will contact you to let you know what has happened.
-You will then be required to make your payment another way (eg. through PayPal or Shopify.com or by electronic transfer to our bank account) in order to pay for your purchase (product or service), unless you decide to cancel the order for a product or products.
+You will then be required to make your payment another way (eg. through the PayPal facility as redirected via our website checkout, or by electronic transfer to our bank account) in order to pay for your purchase (product or service), unless you decide to cancel the order for a product or products.
 Payment will still be required for a service that has already been provided, such as music typesetting or arranging in cases where such services would be applicable.

 Keeping your information safe

-PPMA® will not share your personal information with any third party apart from the types of businesses listed in the paragraph above in relation to your express or implied consent.
+PPMA® will not share your personal information with any third party apart from the types of businesses listed above in relation to your express or implied consent.
 Your personal information that may be kept on file by PPMA® is limited to your Title, First name, Last name, postal and delivery addresses, telephone numbers and email address.
 The database we use to store your personal information is protected by up-to-date Antivirus and Firewall software and can only be accessed by the staff of PPMA®.
 Currently, that is just one person.
 This privacy statement will be updated accordingly if that situation changes.
 PPMA® will keep your personal details on file for recording sales and enquiries history and may be used to contact you if we obtain information that we believe you need to know, such as a delay in delivery of products.

 PPMA® will destroy personal information if it is no longer needed for the purposes for which we collected it, or for the purposes of meeting legal and regulatory requirements.
 In such cases, PPMA® will properly dispose of all paper files, correspondence and any other hardcopy documents.
 Electronic records will be appropriately deleted from systems.